gary-kaufman/News-API/README.md

 ## Testing

 You can begin working with the API by running ```npm run devStart``` in the terminal.
-The file ```posts.rest``` in the root folder contains requests that can be used to interact with the API once it is running.
+Then you can test it here => https://www.postman.com/garykkaufman/workspace/newsapi/overview.